Fear Group deals with all press and media enquiries internally and does not employ an outside agency.

 Bristol-born Fear first went into business at the age 15 after reading an article in the Financial Times that would affect the way industrial ovens were cleaned.
 He used a red phone-box on the council estate where he grew up and persuaded an American firm to send him its product for him to sell in the UK.
 Before he knew it, he was trading with a number of large industrial companies under the brand ‘Easy Clean’.
 Four years later, Fear sold his first business for £100,000 and invested the money in property.

 Now he is Chairman and Founder of Fear Group, an international organisation he runs with his son, Leon Fear.
-Fear Group has interests in multiple markets and sectors ranging from green technology, hotels, residential care and manufacturing, spanning the UK, Europe, North America and Asia Pacific.
+Fear Group has interests in strategic land promotion, international property development and investment.

 On 24th July 2013, during a ceremony at Bristol Cathedral, Fear was awarded an honorary Doctorate of Business Administration from the University of the West of England for his continued services to entrepreneurs and entrepreneurship over the past 40 years.
 Recently, Fear received a lifetime achievement award presented by The Bristol Post and was a member of the Bristol Education and Skills Commission.